Anu – Museum of the Jewish People: Collections

 In May 2023, the Codex Sassoon 1053 was purchased by former U.S. Ambassador to Romania Alfred H. Moses on behalf of the American Friends of Anu for US$38.1 million, making the manuscript among the most expensive books and manuscripts sold in auction.
 The codex was on exhibition at Anu in March 2023 as part of a worldwide tour prior to the auction.

 Governance

 Irina Nevzlin serves as the current chair of the board of directors and is the President of the NADAV Foundation.
-Senator Joseph I. Lieberman (Honorary Chair), Ambassador Alfred H. Moses (Co-chair) and Major-General (Ret.)
+Ambassador Alfred H. Moses (Co-chair) and Major-General (Ret.)
 Eitan Ben Eliyahu (Co-chair) serve on the Board of Governors.
+Senator Joseph I. Lieberman served as the Honorary Chair.